Tenable Cloud Platform Data

 PCI Data Retention

-Tenable’s data retention policy concerning PCI scans will match then-current requirements set forth by the PCI Security Standards Council.
-Customers can also refer to the Tenable Master Agreement. (see Tenable Master Agreement).
+Tenable's data retention policy for PCI scans matches the then-current requirements set forth by the PCI Security Standards Council.
+For more information, see the Tenable Master Agreement.